 Surprisingly, yes, but not always.
-We have had many total beginners enjoy attending this retreat, but not everybody had a positive experience.
+We have had total beginners enjoy attending this retreat, but not everybody had a positive experience.
 Normally, people would not attend a week-long retreat as their first step in learning meditation.
 Ideally, one would do a few day-long or weekend retreats first, building up to something longer.
-However, our retreat on Star Island is designed to be gentler than many traditional meditation retreats, making it more manageable for beginners who want to dive straight into the deep end.
+However, our retreat on Star Island is designed to be a bit gentler than many traditional meditation retreats, making it more manageable for beginners who want to dive straight into the deep end.

 Here are some key points for beginners to consider before registering:

 - Formality — We sit still, quiet and upright together in formal sessions, following guidelines borrowed from Zen Buddhism.
 When you sit by yourself, you can start and stop at will; but when you sit in a group, everybody starts and stops at a predetermined time.
 And in a formal group there is a certain “peer pressure” to support one another by staying put for the entire period.
 That can be challenging if you aren’t used to it – especially if you tend to be fidgety.
 See our schedule.

 - Group Practice — A spirit of mutual support and cooperation is key to making it a successful retreat for everybody.
 See our group sitting page for more.